 Which of these most accurately communicates the original meaning to us?
 Have you ever tried to get someone’s attention by telling them: “Hey, let these words sink down into your ears”?
 We just don’t speak that way, do we?
 The literal translation may tell us something about Greek colloquialisms, but it doesn’t communicate the actual meaning as clearly as the other two.
 But then, was Jesus telling the disciples to treasure and ponder each of his words?
 You can see how the paraphrase embellishes the actual meaning of the text.
 The NLT, though, gives us a very clear reading of the passage and one which is easily understood in our common language.
 So, in this example, the NLT most accurately translates the meaning of the text.

 But some protest that they like the more formal translations because they “sound like the Bible” to them.
 For these people, when the Bible reads a little awkwardly or uses language that sounds holy or spiritual, it feels like the Word of God.
 (One example is what some of us call ‘Yoda translations.’
+[I first heard this description from Rick Mansfied over at This Lamp.]
 They’re called this because you can almost hear the familiar voice of the Star Wars character as you read the strange, backward sentence structure: “Fear not,” “Fret not yourself,” “From the fig tree learn its lesson,” etc. [examples from the ESV].)